 Step 1.
 Squalane cleanser

 However, like most things from The Ordinary, this cleanser has a bit of a learning curve.
-In order to get the best results you need to rub it between your palms until the thick consistency melts into a balm.
+To get the best results, you need to rub it between your palms until the thick consistency melts into a balm.

-Infact I’d day that only after it warms up does the magic really happen.
+In fact, I’d say that only after it warms up does the magic really happen.
 So stick with it for a few seconds longer than you normally would because the texture can take some getting used to but the results are well worth it.

 ALTERNATIVE OIL FREE CLEANSERS